If I were to tell you the truth about this fresh blueberry peach cake, I’d tell you that I’ve made it six times in the last two weeks.

 Swap 4 tablespoons of butter for Greek yogurt to make this a feel-good breakfast cake!

-Swap regular sugar and all purpose flour - should work fine (I've made several variations of this recipe with different flours and sugars and they all do fine).
+Swap other sugars and all purpose flour – should work fine (I’ve made several variations of this recipe with different flours and sugars and they all do fine).
+I would increase the amount of flour to 1 1/2 cups if using regular all purpose flour.

 Cover the top as completely as possible with the thin peach slices.
 The thinner slices sit nicely on top and the more you cover it, the less the batter will rise up in between the fruit pieces.